top of page

 Later that evening, we walked out past the visitor center and along the road going east.
 About a mile along, we came to Otto’s Trail, a short trail that led to another overlook.
 It was right about sunset and the views were spectacular.
 We took a lot of photos!
 We walked back to the campground as it became dark out.

 Monday morning, there was more snow, about 4”.
 We sat in my van, she had coffee and I had tea, and we talked some more.
 She also brought a journal with her.
 She writes a lot about what is going on with her travels and life.
 We did another hike around the Book Cliffs overlook area again.
+As we finished our hike, we were saying what a great a time we had, the hikes, the views, the time together talking, the overall experience.
+Laura walked up to me as we finished our hike in an enthusiastic manner, beaming with a big smile, and she threw me a high five, shouting loudly, “Friends for life!”

 I did another hike that afternoon, the Rim Trail adjacent to the visitor center and campground.